GSA/digitalgov.gov/content/posts/2013-09-26-plain-language-ninja.md

 ---
+url: /2013/09/26/plain-language-ninja/
 date: 2013-09-26 8:24:42 -0400
-title: 'Plain Language Ninja'
+title: Plain Language Ninja
 summary: 'A few days ago a coworker asked me to look at a paragraph.
 He said it was on the top customer service priorities in our division.
 So I scooted my chair over and looked at it.
 Then I looked at him and asked, &ldquo;But what is'
-authors: [katherine-spivey]
+authors:
+  - katherine-spivey
 categories:
   - Content
   - UX